 Starting a claim for clinical negligence

-If you would like more information on the process of making a medical negligence claim, or if you want to proceed with a claim right away, then get in touch with us by calling 0800 234 6438, or submitting your details online.
-Provide as much information as you can about matters such as what medical problems you were suffering, when and where your treatment started, its chronological progress, the names of any practitioners involved and the exact details of what you feel went wrong (it may help to write it all down before you call us).
-If you've got a viable claim we'll let you know, and we'll do our very best to ensure your claim for compensation is successful.
+If you would like more information on the process of making a medical negligence claim, or if you want to proceed with a claim right away, then get in touch with a trained legal adviser by calling 0800 234 6438, or submitting your details online.
+Provide as much information as you can about matters such as what medical problems you were suffering, when and where your treatment started, its chronological progress, the names of any practitioners involved and the exact details of what you feel went wrong (it may help to write it all down before you call).
+If you’ve got a viable claim, the legal adviser will let you know, and will do their best to ensure your claim for compensation is successful.